Proxim Wireless: Western Multiplex

 Western Multiplex Corporation had acquired Ubiquity Communication on March 24, 2000, near the end of the dot-com bubble.

-Western Multiplex, founded in 1979 in Sunnyvale and acquired in 1995 by Glenayre Technologies, had their IPO on July 31, 2000, as it was listed on NASDAQ under symbol WMUX, raising about $90 million.
+Western Multiplex, founded in 1979 in Sunnyvale and acquired in 1995 by Glenayre Technologies, had its IPO on July 31, 2000, as it was listed on NASDAQ under symbol WMUX, raising about $90 million.

 In addition to the Ubiquity product line, Western had lines called Tsunami and Lynx product lines.

 In March 2001, Western Multiplex acquired privately held WirelessHome Corporation which had been based in Long Beach, California since 1998.

 In February 2002, Proxim proposed to acquire Western Multiplex and continue to use the stock symbol PROX.

 The transaction was estimated at a value over $200 million.
 At the time, Jonathan N. Zakin led Western Multiplex and Davic C. King led Proxim.

 The merger was approved on March 26, 2002.

 Later in 2002, Proxim acquired the Orinoco brand of wireless products of Agere Systems group after it spun off from Lucent.

 After it was warned it could be de-listed from the NASDAQ stock market, the company filed for Chapter 11 bankruptcy in June 2005 as Moseley Associates announced it would purchase Proxim's assets for $21 million.

 However, a few weeks later, Terabeam Incorporated announced that it had bid $28 million for the assets without any proceeds to the previous stock-holders.